 So what were his public efforts, if any, during VoldWar I, chopped liver?

-Particularly given that VoldWar I lasted for about 20 years.
+Particularly given that VoldWar I lasted for something like 15 years.

 The supposed efforts that (according to fanon) a significant faction of the Wizengamot presumably wanted to appoint him Minister of Magic over don’t even rate a mention?

 Post-HBP we realize that we have been assuming that Dumbledore’s efforts during VoldWar I had something to do with Dumbledore’s broad popularity and the desire of a grateful nation to make him Minister for Magic, on little or no actual textual support.
 It now turns out that Dumbledore had already been offered, and had refused the Post of Minister for Magic three times before VoldWar I ever properly got started.
-Indeed he had been offered the post three times while he was still serving as the Transfiguration instructor at Hogwarts Academy.
+Indeed he had been offered the post three times while he was still serving as the Hogwarts Transfiguration instructor.
 Before he was even appointed Headmaster.

-That Dumbledore’s card identifies him as the current Headmaster of Hogwarts Academy would give us the earliest probable date of issue as having been some time around 1957, the year that Minerva McGonagall came on staff as Transfigurations mistress, making a strong inference that Headmaster Dippett had either died or retired during, or by the end of, the Autumn term of 1956.
+That Dumbledore’s card identifies him as Hogwarts’s current Headmaster would give us the earliest probable date of issue as having been some time around 1957, the year that Minerva McGonagall came on staff as Transfigurations mistress, making a strong inference that Headmaster Dippett had either died or retired during, or by the end of, the Autumn term of 1956.

 This calls for a reality check.